orlando/xcharts_rails/README.md

 ## Installation

-this library requires D3, i did'nt want to include it on this gem since it may have be installed before, i recommend using the [d3_rails](https://github.com/logical42/d3_rails) gem, install it and then install this one
+this library requires D3, i didn't want to include it on this gem since it may have be installed before, i recommend using the [d3_rails](https://github.com/logical42/d3_rails) gem, install it and then install this one